the-dext/the-dext.github.io/_posts/2021-09-09-TDD_Mocking-vs-No-Mocking.md

 With a well isolated business logic/domain layer it's perfectly reasonable to aim for **100%** code coverage.
 There really is no reason or excuse not to because the unit tests become simple to write.

-When testing orchestration or procedural code there is a deminishing return as the coverage increases and it's difficult if not impossible to reach 100% coverage.
+When testing orchestration or procedural code there is a diminishing return as the coverage increases and it's difficult if not impossible to reach 100% coverage.
 You shouldn't expect to.
 But in my experience that really doesn't happen with an isolated domain model.

 ### Tests Are Simpler